 Upgrade at least one Application Server

-Do not start the the Application Server upgrade until you complete the database migration and the operation to copy the application server configuration data (blasadmin) on all application and pxe servers in the environment to the database.
+Do not restart the Application Server until you complete the database migration.
 Additional upgrades that occur at this point depend on where the Application Server resides:

 Run the postmigration (.exe or .sh) file to update BLPackages that refer to old Group Policy Object (GPO) assets.